 If you are looking for a splurge type hotel that is Gay friendly, You should check out the W Honolulu.
 You will be pampered and have lots of peace and quiet at this luxurious hotel.

 With that being said; Most of the Hotels in Waikiki are gay friendly.
-You can find a great hotel at a great price at Gay friendly Travelocity.
-Just check out the Top Hotel Deals in Honolulu right here at Travelocity.
+You can find a great hotel at a great price at Gay friendly Booking Buddy.
+Just check out the Top Hotel Deals In Honolulu right here at Booking Buddy.

 There is one hotel a few blocks from the beach that is exclusively a Gay Waikiki Hotel.
 The name of this hotel is The Cabana.
 Vacation Suites.
 The Cabana Vacation Suites is Gay owned and operated and sits on a quiet street just blocks from the beach.
 The gay beach at Queen's Surf, Hula's Bar, Kapiolani Park, a 24-hour gym, and many shops and restaurants are all within walking distance.
 All of the suites are non-smoking and have air conditioning, ceiling fans, tropical teak furnishings, a kitchen which includes(coffeemaker, microwave, refrigerator, stovetop, oven, toaster and blender), an entertainment center (with flat screen LCD TV, DVD player, CD player and iPod dock), voice-mail phone, hair dryer and a balcony lanai overlooking palm trees.
 Wireless internet service is available on the property for a fee.
 Maid service is only available every third day of your stay.